OfficeDev/teams-toolkit/docs/sdk/teamsfx.conversationbot.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Provide utilities for bot conversation, including: - handle command and response. - send notification to varies targets (e.g., member, group, channel).
+Provide utilities for bot conversation, including: - handle command and response. - send notification to varies targets (e.g., member, channel, incoming wehbook).

 <b>Signature:</b>